We're All in This Together (High School Musical song)

 "We're All in This Together" is a song from the Disney Channel Original Movie High School Musical and appears on the soundtrack of the same name.
 It features vocals from the cast of the movie including Vanessa Hudgens, Ashley Tisdale, Lucas Grabeel, and Drew Seeley, who sings for Zac Efron's character Troy Bolton.
 It was written by Matthew Gerrard and Robbie Nevil, with production credited Gerrard, and executively produced by Kenny Ortega, Bill Borden, and Barry Rosenbush.
 The song uses elements to simulate a school pep rally, such as a whistle and school band instruments.
 It also features a dance in the chorus iconic to the scene in the original movie.
 The song was released as the second single from the soundtrack on October 16, 2006 and is considered a signature song from the franchise.

 Composition

-The song has a length of 3:51, has a tempo of 116, and is in the key of C♯ major.
-The song describes coming together despite their being differences between each other.
+The song has a length of 3:51, has a tempo of 116 beats per minute, and has sections analyzed in the following keys, F♯ Mixolydian, D Mixolydian, E Mixolydian, F♯ major, and G Mixolydian.
+The song describes coming together despite there being differences between each other.
 It's used in the film during the finale number, where the whole cast comes together in the East High school's gymnasium to celebrate Troy Bolton scoring the winning point during the school's basketball championship.
 Certain cast members have solos throughout the song, with Seeley as Bolton having the first, Hudgens taking second, Grabeel taking third, Tisdale taking fourth, and the cast singing together for the song's main chorus and ending Wildcat's chant.